pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--august-8-2020.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before July 1, 2020: 75% refund
+* Cancellation before September 1, 2020: 100% refund
-* Cancellation before July 15, 2020: 50% refund
+* Cancellation before September 24, 2020: 50% refund
-* Cancellation after July 15, 2020: no refund
+* Cancellation after October 10, 2020: no refund

-Come join me on August 8, 2020, talking travel, life, photography and many other things\!
+Come join me on October 24, 2020, talking travel, life, photography and many other things\!

 ### The photographer